safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-This exercise continues where Exercise 3 left off.
-You must have completed Exercise 3 to carry out this exercise.
-<br>Access to an SMTP Email Server is required for sending email in this exercise.
+Access to an SMTP Email Server is required for sending email in this exercise.
 Gmail, Outlook, and Yahoo! are examples acceptable web-based solutions if you do not have access to an internal email server.
 </td>
 </tr>
 </table>